altocodenl/tagaway/readme.md

    xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
    xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
    xp:  INT or absent, number of pivs downloaded (also includes cached hits)
-   loc: [INT, INT} or absent - latitude and longitude of piv taken from metadata, only if geotagging is enabled for the piv's owner.
+   loc: [INT, INT] or absent - latitude and longitude of piv taken from metadata, only if geotagging is enabled for the piv's owner.

 - pivt:ID (set): list of all the tags belonging to a piv.